 Shale Rock Facts

 Shale is the most common stone found in the sedimentary rock family.
 It makes up about 70% of the earth’s outer crust.
-Shale Rocks are commonly referred to as Claystone because they composed from mud and clay sediments that have accumulated over a long period of time.
+Shale Rocks are commonly referred to as Claystone because they composed of mud and clay sediments that have accumulated over a long period of time.
 Mudstone, another fine-grained rock made from compacted mud, is very similar to Claystone.
 The only difference between Mudstone and Claystone is Mudstone breaks into fractures while Claystone breaks into cleavage.

 When compared to Slate, Claystone is lighter in density and easier to break making it ideal to use in larger amounts within vivariums.
 When constructing larger hardscapes from fragments of rock, it would be more preferred to use this rock over its metamorphic relative, Slate.
 Shale is also a very common ingredient used to make cement.